‘Peace, Peace’

 "You keep him in perfect peace whose mind is stayed on You, because he trusts in You."
 Isaiah 26:3

-It’s most interesting to note how this verse is written in the original Hebrew language; ‘perfect peace’ is our English translation; however, ‘peace, peace’ is the original writing.
-Repetition in the Bible is always important to note, and the repetition of ‘shalom’ indicates a perfection of peace beyond our finite grasp.
-“The peace that surpasses understanding… (Phil 4:7). word ‘shalom’ means completeness, soundness, welfare, safety, soundness (in body), welfare, health, quiet, tranquillity, contentment, friendship of human relationships, with God especially in covenant relationship, peace (from war).
-Perfect peace, indeed…
+It’s most interesting to note how this verse is written in the original Hebrew language.
+‘Perfect peace’ is our English translation; however, ‘peace, peace’ is the original writing.
+Repetition in the Bible is always important, and the repetition of ‘shalom’ indicates a perfection of peace beyond our finite grasp.
+“The peace that surpasses understanding… (Phil 4:7).
+The word ‘shalom’ means completeness, soundness, safety, tranquillity, and contentment.
+“The concept of shalom is deeply rooted in the covenant relationship between God and His people, where peace is seen as a divine gift resulting from obedience to God's laws” (Strong’s Lexicon).

 Previous